-You should refer to the general careers information available on the Health Careers website, details of the curricula available on NHS Networks, and the Scaling for Heights document to evaluate whether you think the training programme is right for you.
+You should refer to the general careers information available on the Health Careers website, curricula on the NSHCS Curriculum Library and the Scaling for Heights document to evaluate whether you think the training programme is right for you.
 You are also advised to seek advice from clinical and academic mentors if at all possible.

 If you have accessed the HSST programme through the direct entry route, you will be offered a time limited 5-year training and employment contract with the trust.
 There is no guarantee of subsequent employment by that employer on completion of the HSST programme.